hrushikreddy/hrushik-tadvai.github.io/portfolio/qualitative-data.md

 layout: default
 ---

-Although my primary focus was quantitative, understanding how to analyze qualitative data added depth to my research capabilities.
-It made me more aware of the narrative and contextual elements often accompanying purely numerical data.
+Although my primary focus has been on quantitative methods, exploring qualitative analysis techniques added depth to my understanding of research.
+Learning how to interpret interviews and narrative data made me more aware of the human and contextual dimensions that are often missing from purely numerical work.
+This perspective has helped me appreciate the value of combining different approaches to capture a more complete picture of a problem.

-Visualization techniques were especially helpful in making data more accessible.
-In the proposal, I included performance visualizations—such as confusion matrices and heatmaps—to provide a user-friendly summary of the model's outputs, making the technical findings more digestible for non-technical stakeholders.
-Research Writing and Presentation
+Visualization techniques also proved to be a powerful tool for making data more accessible.
+For example, I incorporated confusion matrices and heatmaps into my proposal to provide a clear, visual summary of the model’s performance.
+These tools not only assisted me in interpreting complex outputs but also made my findings more understandable for stakeholders without a technical background.
+This experience reinforced the importance of presenting data in ways that are both accurate and communicable, bridging the gap between technical analysis and practical application.

-This course changed the way I communicated in my academic facilities.
-Writing the research proposal required clarity in writing and effective visual and oral presentation.
-The tutor feedback that I received was the key to improving the structure, coherence, and conciseness.

-A personal mode of growth was articulating involuted statistical and technical concepts in a generally understandable language.
-This skill was particularly crucial during the final proposal presentation when I needed to deliver both the technical depth of my research and its practical implications.
-In the upcoming presentations, I will try to be more engaging by utilizing example-based storytelling, which I expect will positively impact the audience.

 [← Back to Overview]({{ site.baseurl }}/portfolio/portfolio-4)